 COVID-19 & The Rotunda

 Coming in to The Rotunda during the COVID-19 pandemic

-The Rotunda has taken the difficult decision to restrict visiting and the attendance of nominated companions in the Hospital, and has cancelled certain appointments.
+The Rotunda has taken the difficult decision to restrict visiting and the attendance of nominated companions in the Hospital.

 However, many women will still need to attend The Rotunda for antenatal appointments, giving birth, and in emergencies.